Circelpod/circlepod-doc/docs/troubleshooting.md

 - [Devnet Airdrop](/docs/community-event/vote-and-support/airdrop)

 ## Where can I find a donation wallet address?
-To become a sponsor
+To become a sponsor?

 - Go here to see more details: [Sponsor](sponsor)

-## What does airdrop ticket mean
+## What does airdrop ticket mean?

 If you finish the tasks that we release, you will win an airdrop ticket !
-You can accumulate your

-tickets in every events.
+You can accumulate your tickets in every events.

 Check on there [Tickets Rule](/docs/community-event/airdrop-event/tickets-rule)